carrieprice78/website/content/publications/index.md

 Blanck, J., Anton, B., **Price, C.**, Woodson, S., Seal, S., Seymour, A. (2018).
 Counting what matters: Combining robust assessment practices with dynamic visual dashboards [Presentation].
 The Medical Library Association (MLA) Annual Meeting and Exhibition, Atlanta, GA.

+Price, C. (2018).
+Predatory publishing: How can librarians lead the way?
+[Webinar].U.S.
+National Library of Medicine, Network of the National Library of Medicine Seaside Webinar Series. https://youtu.be/ON6a2THN9q4

 Johns, E., **Price, C.**, Ungaretti, T. (2018).
 Where in the world is my librarian?
 Creating cross-campus collaborations to seamlessly connect with students when librarians, students, and faculty are in different locations [Presentation].
 Towson Conference for Academic Libraries, Towson, MD, and Distance Library Services Conference, San Antonio, TX.

 Brodsky M.B., Levy M.J., Jedlanek E., Blackford B., **Price C.**, Hillel A.T., Best S.R., Akst L.M.
 (2017).
 Laryngeal and upper airway symptoms and injury following endotracheal intubation: a systematic review [Poster].
 7th Annual Johns Hopkins Physical Medicine and Rehabilitation Annual Research and Clinical Expo, Baltimore, MD.